ankitects/anki-manual/src/studying.md

 - **Card Info**: Displays [statistical information](stats.md#card-info) about the card.

-- **Mark Note**: Adds a “marked” tag to the current note, so it can be easily found in the browser.
+- [**Mark Note**](editing.md#Using-Marks): Adds a “marked” tag to the current note, so it can be easily found in the browser.
 This is similar to flagging individual cards, but works with a tag instead, so if the note has multiple cards, all cards will appear in a search for the marked tag.
-Most users will want to use flags instead - marking is mainly left around for compatibility with older Anki versions.
+Most users will want to use flags instead.

 - **Delete Note**: Deletes the note and all of its cards.